github/codeql/docs/codeql/codeql-cli/getting-started-with-the-codeql-cli.rst

 tools <https://developer.apple.com/downloads/index.action>`__ and `Rosetta 2
 <https://support.apple.com/en-us/HT211861>`__ are installed.

+.. pull-quote:: Note

-Please note that the CodeQL CLI is not compatible with non-glibc Linux distributions such as (muslc-based) Alpine Linux at this time.
+   The CodeQL CLI is currently not compatible with non-glibc Linux distributions such as (muslc-based) Alpine Linux.

 For information about installing the CodeQL CLI in a CI system to create results to display in GitHub as code scanning alerts, see